nimax82/gstMonitor/README.md

 The next step of this project is to add various image processing modules that can be loaded and unloaded dynamically, especially AI-powered processing modules.

-Following this, a thorough analysis of the system’s capabilities and limitations will be conducted to guide the development of a more ambitious project with an optimized software architecture.
+Following this, a thorough analysis of the system’s capabilities and limitations will be conducted to guide the development of a more ambitious project with an optimized software architecture, focused on minimizing resource consumption.

 ## License
 @Todo